artificialwisdomai/origin/workloads/dataset-controller/README.md

 == Dataset Controller ==

-A simple controller for `datasets.new.artificial.cloud` custom objects.
+A simple controller for `datasets.new.artificialwisdom.cloud` custom objects.

 This controller looks up datasets on HF Hub using HF Datasets, and then uploads them to OCI in Feather format.
 (Or at least, that's the plan.)